lepeico/p2p/DESIGN.md

 ## The actual design
 ### APIs
+Node-wrapper might have constructor (builder) for optional configuration via "Options" pattern with next options:
+* Transport (default TCP or WS + TLS, WebRTC or QUIC)
+* Peer discovery method (probably direct connection for all-known addresses, MDNS or Rendezvous)
-Injectable provider would consist of
+* Securing Strategy (using Noise protocol or similar) Injectable provider would consist of
 * getters for current network info
 * methods to send data